Vaiibhavb/interview-compass/README.md

 ## Project info
 This project Interview Compass was build during a Competition. this is for Interview Mangers to manage and assigne interviwers to specific departments and Employees.
-This was Competely Vibe Coded Project and Currently not under Concerened.
+This was Competely Vibe Coded Project and Currently not Concerened.
 Consider this as Trial/Demo/Learning Thing.
 Thank You.